 Battle At Parrhesia: A Short Story On Self-Discovery

 The effortless grace of shifting sand, swept along like silk by unseen hands in a dance across the dune.
 The darkness stretching out across the desert, met so timely by the setting sun drenched with crimson pride, boasting a performance well done before a silent audience.
 What makes its way here by the light of day is suddenly halted in this moment, no point on the compass made wise.
-It is a welcome predicament, for what makes its way by night the well-seasoned journeyman dare not avoid.
+It is a welcome predicament, for what makes its way by night the well-seasoned journeyman dare not ignore.
 This scalded flap of existence fast becomes another’s domain, one with severe prejudice against the blind.

 I am here a prisoner from free will, obedient to a force compelling me for a year thirty count or more.
-The endless stretch of time before my boots weighted this sand beneath them, a hellish nightmare robbed me of a dream.
+An endless stretch of time before my boots weighted this sand beneath them, a hellish nightmare robbed me of a dream.
 The terror which pounced me, not a twince of subtlety or relent, awaited my furthest mile of sleep, where the body is lame to escape and where cries for help cannot broach the lips.

 Toward my destiny I now travel, matching step with a beast who knows of my coming and hungrily awaits.
 The wind now upon me, I detect its sickly scent and stand fully upright.
-My sword moving freely and my shield bracing well, I shrug my armor upward and let it fall firm, the full weight of it squarely upon my shoulders, the clang of metal forge echoing a battle being awakened.
+My sword moving freely and my shield bracing well, I shrug my armor upward and let it fall firm, the full weight of it squarely upon my shoulders, the clang of forged metal echoing a battle being awakened.
 One glance back to all that I ever was and then forward again, with far lesser hint to what I become.
 With a steely eye I fix upon a point far ahead of me and then leaning into it, I begin.

 Making my way across the rolling sand, the silty grains leak from my boots as though treading water upon the vast open sea.
 Across my shoulder and behind me the lurid vulture hangs high, beckoning my every step further toward the stale emptiness of death.
 His skyward circles rise ever higher, a signal to his kind that a soldier’s journey may be short and a meal not long after it.
-To the tortures of spoiling heat and absent water the vulture preys upon the bearer of uncertainty, biding time that it soon gift resignation.
+To the tortures of spoiling heat and absence of water the vulture preys as the bearer of uncertainty, biding time that it soon gift resignation.
 I offer no sign of wither or defeat and for his time he gains nothing more than recognition of a feast to be had elsewhere.

 And nestled in a sandy crevice the pearly eye of a serpent outshines the shadows and I see him time and again taste my flesh from the distance with the flick of his tongue.
-A lowly creature, the serpent.
-Never bold enough to be seen and who prays for the unwary, a piercing lance with nectar to turn a man’s blood cold.
+A lowly creature, the serpent; Never bold enough to be seen and one who prays for the unwary, a piercing lance with nectar to turn a man’s blood cold.
 Even still I yield no ground to his presence, my stride determined, and he withdraws.
 As to be expected for he senses great risk and with it, wisdom.

 To these surly dwellers and more, I make a welcome guest and they would have me stay for reasons selfish to their kind.
 Be it one or all, they quibble not whether meat for their supper is from the backside of a beetle or a man, any portion a contribution toward another day of survival in a place where odds crown the scavenger king.

 Once again I turn true upon the footprint of my adversary and commence further into desolation where it beckons me.
 The sun arcs high and boils the sand, every breath I draw laden with fire as I pull it inward.
 The plate of my armor mocks the blinding light and I labor to conceal it beneath my shroud.
 Still it remains firm upon my shoulders, its protection unwavering.
 I withdraw my sword from its scabbard to inspect the blade, heavy nicks upon its edge intimately familiar to me, translating the language of war from cold steel clashing on some battleground.
 It speaks well, for never a moment did my stance falter, my strength fail nor my aim go astray.
-It was always I who left the battlefield victorious, the enemies felled by me less fortunate.
+It was always I who left the battlefield victorious and my enemies far less fortunate.
 Injury did court me on many occasion, my blood drying fast and crusty as encouragement to prevail; I favor the sight of combat through a blood-stained eye, for it paints the battlefield a most callous tone of red.
 War is never soft.
 It makes its den where conflict roils the sanity of men and becomes the only place where light emits darkness.

-And so the journey nears end, for at the center of this perilous wasteland I see the markings of a lair rooted and coarsely entangled in the desert sand estuary, stagnant and scarred.
+My journey nears end, for at the center of this perilous wasteland I see the markings of a lair rooted and coarsely entangled in the desert sand estuary, stagnant and scarred.
 To gaze upon it is tiresome.
 It bears the markings of a peculiar evil, assignment to the fears of but a single man.
 It touches without reaching, raising the hair firm on the back of my hand and rattles my spine like a clapper within a bell.
 To its presence I draw my shield closer and set a keen eye to the surroundings.
 It is close upon me now and the familiar stench of its breath creeps forward.
 No living thing inhabits this place, for its threshold is like a void without air.

 It was I.

 From within us all may come an unrelenting beast, a nemesis which seeks to re-draft our lives from a chosen path to one of relegation, a mere dutiful existence.
-And we are obedient, for we cannot muster the courage to gaze into its eyes and know the truth.
-When comes a day, however, that pain is so deep and torture unrelenting, we must act fiercely.
+And we are mysteriously obedient, for we cannot muster the courage to gaze into its eyes and know the truth.
+When comes a day, however, that the pain is so deep and the torture unrelenting, we must act fiercely.

 Accepting or otherwise, life intends us all to be warriors.
 There is never a choice to do battle, only to surrender.